hpcaitech/Open-Sora/README.md

 ## 🔆 New Features/Updates

 - 📍 Open-Sora-v1 is trained on xxx.
 We train the model in three stages.
 Model weights are available here.
 Training details can be found here.
 [WIP]
 - ✅ Support training acceleration including accelerated transformer, faster T5 and VAE, and sequence parallelism.
-Open-Sora improve XX% training speed when training on XX tokens.
+Open-Sora improve **55%** training speed when training on 64x512x512 videos.
 Details locates at [acceleration.md](docs/acceleration.md).
-[WIP]
 - ✅ We provide video cutting and captioning tools for data preprocessing.
 Instructions can be found [here](tools/data/README.md) and our data collection plan can be found at [datasets.md](docs/datasets.md).
 - ✅ We find VQ-VAE from [VideoGPT](https://wilson1yan.github.io/videogpt/index.html) has a low quality and thus adopt a better VAE from [Stability-AI](https://huggingface.co/stabilityai/sd-vae-ft-mse-original).
 We also find patching in the time dimension deteriorates the quality.
 See our **[report](docs/report_v1.md)** for more discussions.
 - ✅ We investigate different architectures including DiT, Latte, and our proposed STDiT.
 Our **STDiT** achieves a better trade-off between quality and speed.
 See our **[report](docs/report_v1.md)** for more discussions.